openlegend/core-rules/core/SRD.md

 **Special:** Creatures summoned by this boon cannot be healed if they reach zero hit points.
 They are permanently dead.
 Additionally, creatures summoned by this boon cannot invoke it.

 Multi-targeting for this boon does not work as it does for other effects.
 You may use a single invocation to summon multiple creatures.
 For each additional creature summoned beyond the first, you suffer an additional disadvantage 2 on your action roll to invoke.
-Feats that offset multi-targeting penalties have can be used to offset this disadvantage.
+Any effect that modifies multi-targeting penalties will work as normal in offsetting this disadvantage.

 ## Telekinesis